onflow/contract-updater/README.md

 }
 ```

-To support ongoing staging progress across the network, the single `StagingStatusUpdated` event is emitted any time a
+To support monitoring staging progress across the network, the single `StagingStatusUpdated` event is emitted any time a
 contract is staged (`status == true`), staged code is replaced (`status == false`), or a contract is unstaged (`status
 == nil`).